 In general, accountants manage and monitor financial systems and budgets, and provide business financial advice to clients.
 Day-to-day accountancy/accounting activities vary according to the size and type of company, but will normally include:

-Private practice accountants are usually associated with dealing with audits, tax and accounts on behalf of fee-paying clients, whereas management accountants are associated with strategic management and financial decision-making within a company (see Accountant: Industry and Commerce), although there can be some overlap.
+Private practice accountants are usually associated with dealing with audits, tax and accounts on behalf of fee-paying clients, whereas management accountants are associated with strategic management and financial decision-making within a company, although there can be some overlap.

 The work is office based, often at clients’ premises when conducting audits.
 In some instances, travel and time away from home may be required.
 Dress code is usually formal.

-between firms of different sizes to gain promotion and
+It is common to move between firms of different sizes to gain promotion and experience.

 Accountants working for private firms may become partners of the firm and so increase their income and reputation.